-The Cultivating Cultures for Ethical STEM (CCE STEM) program accepts proposals for innovative research projects that both foster and substantially contribute to understanding what it takes to foster ethical STEM research in all of the fields of science and engineering that NSF supports, including within interdisciplinary, inter-institutional and international contexts.
-CCE STEM research projects will use basic research to produce knowledge about what constitutes responsible or irresponsible, just or unjust scientific practices and sociotechnical systems, and how to best instill students with this knowledge.
+The Ethical and Responsible Research (ER2) program accepts proposals for innovative research projects that contribute to understanding what it takes to foster ethical STEM research in all STEM fields, including within interdisciplinary, inter-institutional, and international contexts.
+ER2 research projects will use basic research to produce knowledge about which factors lead to responsible or irresponsible, just or unjust scientific cultures, practices, and sociotechnical systems, and how to best instill this knowledge in faculty and students.

-Projects can include qualitative and/or quantitative approaches.
-Proposals should specify plans to deliver findings to appropriate research and educational communities and assist them to implement projects or programs based on the findings.
-CCE STEM awardees must share their findings with others via the Online Ethics Center for Engineering and Science (Award #1355547) and at the biennial PI meetings held at NSF.
-Pls are responsible for covering the expenses of participating in these PI meetings throughout the tenure of their award and should indicate this in their budget.
+Projects can include qualitative and/or quantitative approaches, and mixed methods approaches are encouraged.
+Proposals should specify plans to disseminating findings to appropriate research and educational communities and assist them to implement projects or programs based on the findings.
+ER2 awardees must share their findings with others via the Online Ethics Center for Engineering and Science (Award #1355547) and at the biennial PI meetings held at NSF.
+Pls are responsible for covering the expenses of participating in these PI meetings throughout the tenure of their award and should indicate this and include these costs in their budget.